polarSaunderson/SAM-Melt_EA/README.md

 *Note:* In addition to standard packages from CRAN, it will be necessary to install 5 packages from my [GitHub](https://github.com/polarSaunderson?tab=repositories) page (see "Necessary Personal Packages" below); _renv_ **should** also do this for you.

 ### Raw Data
 There is no raw data in this repository.
-Therefore, to recreate the figures, it is necessary to download the datasets first:
+Therefore, to recreate the figures from scratch, it is necessary to download the datasets first:

 - The RACMO2.3p3 datasets (van Dalum et al., 2021) are available online at: <https://doi.org/10.5281/zenodo.7639053>.
-- Ice shelves are defined according to the MEaSURES Ice Shelf Boundaries dataset, Version 2 (Mouginot et al., 2017), which is available online at: <https://doi.org/10.5067/AXE4121732AD>.
+- Ice shelves are defined according to the MEaSURES Antarctic Boundaries dataset, Version 2 (Mouginot et al., 2017), which is available online at: <https://doi.org/10.5067/AXE4121732AD>.
 - The Marshall 2003 SAM index is available online from the British Antarctic Survey (BAS) at: <http://www.nerc-bas.ac.uk/public/icd/gjma/newsam.1957.2007.txt>.
 - The NOAA SAM index is available online from the NOAA Climate Prediction Centre (CPC) at: <https://www.cpc.ncep.noaa.gov/products/precip/CWlink/daily_ao_index/aao/aao.shtml>.
 - The NOAA ENSO3.4 index used in Figure 2a is available online from the Physical Science Laboratory (PSL) at: <https://psl.noaa.gov/gcos_wgsp/Timeseries/Data/nino34.long.anom.data>.